iris-hep/iris-hep.github.io/pages/open-science.md

 ## Related publications about Open Science

-For reference we include links to important prior and related work done by research groups involved with IRIS-HEP, even if not funded through IRIS-HEP.
+For reference we include links to important prior and related work done by research groups which are using open data from the HEP community.

 {% assign sorted_publications = site.data['sorted_open_science_publications'] %}
 {% assign physics_pubs = sorted_publications | where_exp: "item", "item.open-science-cat contains 'physics'" %}